GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

    $ reduce @list_of_darks.txt

-Note that ``reduce`` will no separate DARKS with different exposure times.
+Note that ``reduce`` will not separate DARKS with different exposure times.
 You will have to create a new list for each exposure time, if that is the case.

 Master DARK files can be added to the local database using the caldb_